Are you in the market for a new rifle or shotgun?

 This, coupled with the reduced weight, may also provide a small reaction time advantage in raising the firearm to firing position from a downward pointed direction.

 It is also a great choice for close quarter battles.
 As for the standard rifle, the only thing that you can do to reduce the size is to cut the barrel short.
-This will never be the case with bullpup.
+Not necessary with a bullpup.

-Reaches the shoulder faster – Another advantage of the bullpup is that it tends to get to your shoulder quicker than the others.
+Reaches the shoulder faster – Another advantage of the bullpup is that it tends to get to your shoulder quicker.
 With that, expect to spend less time when trying to get on your target.

-The lower reaction time is a lifesaver, especially during a firefight as well as in a competition wherein your aim is to win in a multi-gun shoot.
+The lower reaction time is a lifesaver, especially during a firefight as well as in a competition.

 Easy to carry – Another incredible advantage of the bullpup is that its weight focuses at the rear or center of the firearm.